elementary-br/the-vala-tutorial/gobject-style-construction.md

 # GObject-Style Construction

-As pointed out before, Vala supports an alternative construction scheme that is slightly different to the one described before, but closer to the way GObject construction works.
+Vala supports an alternative construction scheme that is slightly different to the one described earlier.
+This scheme is closer to the way GObject construction works.
 Which one you prefer depends on whether you come from the GObject side or from the Java or C\# side.
 The gobject-style construction scheme introduces some new syntax elements:

 *construct properties*, a special `Object(...)` call and a `construct` block.
 Let's take a look at how this works: